Puriney/scRNA.seq.course/17-dropouts.md

 ## Right outliers

+[Note to TA: Add diagram/example of averaging to get outliers]

 There are many outliers to the right of the fitted MM curve.
 Genes which are expressed at different levels in subpopulations of our cells will be shifted to the right of the curve.
 This happens because the MM